surepy/jekyll-now/_posts/2023-02-22-TF2-dxlevel-vulkan.md

 I decided one day to add dxvk and d3d8to9 to tf2, and found out that it comes with at least a **25%** performance gain.

-This is a blog post on how I found it out, and thought that this experience was funny enough not to write about.
+This is a blog post on how I found it out, because I thought that this experience was funny enough not to write about.

 ## Why did you do this